Digital Outreach Team (DOTs)

 Their work within a PCN can encourage an increase in NHS app registrations; a rise in patient online access; a reduction in calls to the surgeries; a growth in patients booking and managing their own GP appointments; more repeat prescriptions and sick notes being requested digitally; an improvement in patient satisfaction and a surge in patient endorsements.”

 We have extended the successful DOTs network to social care to strengthen digital links and promote Integrated Care System (ICS) working between health and social care providers.
-Their overall aim is to work with a limited number of Care Homes across various parts of Somerset to:
+Their overall aim is to work with CQC Adult Social Care providers, Somerset Council and the Registered Care Providers Association across Somerset to:

-• Support culture change for care homes to think more digitally
+• Support culture change for social care homes to think more digitally

 • Educate staff and residents on and support use of digital tools and equipment